Will Smith (rugby league): 2020

-In round 18 of the 2020 NRL season, Smith played his first game for Parramatta in nearly 15 months against Penrith which they lost 20-2 at Penrith Park.
+In round 18 of the 2020 NRL season, Smith played his first game for Parramatta in nearly 15 months against Penrith which they lost 20–2 at Penrith Park.

-In round 20 against the Wests Tigers, Parramatta won the match 28-24, Smith scored the winning try for Parramatta which ensured they would finish third on the table and finish inside the top four granting the club two chances in the finals series.
+In round 20 against the Wests Tigers, Parramatta won the match 28–24, Smith scored the winning try for Parramatta which ensured they would finish third on the table and finish inside the top four granting the club two chances in the finals series.

 In November, he signed a one-year contract extension to remain at Parramatta for the 2021 season.

 2021

 Smith played a total of 17 games for Parramatta in the 2021 NRL season including both finals matches.
-Parramatta were eliminated from the competition at the semi-final stage, this time losing to Penrith 8-6 in the lowest scoring match of the year.
+Parramatta were eliminated from the competition at the semi-final stage, this time losing to Penrith 8–6 in the lowest scoring match of the year.

 On 15 October, Smith signed a two-year deal to join the Gold Coast starting in the 2022 season.

 2022

 In round 1 of the 2022 NRL season, Smith made his club debut for the Gold Coast against his former club Parramatta.
-Parramatta would go on to win the match 32-28.
+Parramatta would go on to win the match 32–28.

 On 3 June, Smith was released by the Gold Coast club.
 Smith had requested the release on compassionate grounds.

-On 20 July, Smith signed a short term contract to join Super League side Hull F.C. until the end of the 2022 season.
+On 20 July, Smith signed a short-term contract to join Super League side Hull F.C. until the end of the 2022 season.
 On 7 November, it was announced that Smith had signed a train and trial contract with the Wests Tigers for the 2023 NRL Preseason.

+2023

+Smith was limited to only four matches with the Wests Tigers in the 2023 NRL season as the club finished with the Wooden Spoon for a second straight year.